Michelangelo007/woocommerce_calculate_totals_hook/README.md

 Woocommerce hook to replace the total price

-Insert this code in funtstion.php and
+Insert this code in funtstion.php